Seville in Photos

 Where to stay in Seville

-Anywhere within Seville's Old Town would be ideal for seeing all the best sites AND seeing the Semana Santa celebrations.
-My picks would be:
+Anywhere within Seville's Old Town is ideal for seeing all the best sites.
+My top hotel picks include:

 Which photo is your favorite?
 Do any of them make you want to go to Seville right now?